Newcastle castle – a first class fortification!

 In 1216, King John gave Newcastle its first royal charter.
 This allowed the merchants to elect their own mayor and to control trade on the River Tyne.
 The Keep (or Great Tower) was the principal strong point of the Castle.
 Building work was interrupted first in 1173, and again in 1174, when the Castle was besieged by the Scots, and the fortress proved its worth.

-The castle continued being built until 1250, when the building of the gatehouse was finished.
-Today this is the building known as the Black Gate.
+The building of the castle continues until 1250, as the gatehouse is completed.
+Today this building known as the Black Gate.
 At the end of the 1200s, a long series of wars between England and Scotland began.
 Newcastle became a border fortress and a place where the King of England would gather his armies before going out to fight.

 The town was also growing – by the 1300s Newcastle was the fourth richest town in England, behind London, Bristol and York.
 Its main exports were wool and leather, but the coal trade was also starting to become important.